fhdk/blackman-mirrors/docs/usage.md

 # Usage

-To use pacman-mirrors in a Python project:
+To use blackman-mirrors in a Python project:

-    import pacman_mirrors
+    import blackman_mirrors